 While completing your online application, you will be required to submit one scanned copy of your transcript or academic record from each school you have attended.
 For more details on transcript requirements, visit The Graduate School’s Transcripts webpage.

 Students whose first language is not English must take the TOEFL or IELTS examination.
 (The program will waive the TOEFL/IELTS requirements for students that receive bachelor or graduate degrees from certified institutions where the primary language is English.
 Most accredited American universities will meet this requirement.)

-Following The Graduate School's admission requirements, we require applicants to have the following minimum scores on either TOEFL or IELTS: Ph.D. applicants: 90 Internet Based Test (IBT), 233 Computer Based Test (CBT), and 577 Paper Based Test (PBT); M.A. applicants: 80 IBT, 213 CBT, and 550 PBT.
-All applicants IELTS: 7.0.
+Applicants to our PhD program must have the following minimum scores on either TOEFL or IELTS: Ph.D. applicants: 90 Internet Based Test (IBT), 233 Computer Based Test (CBT), and 577 Paper Based Test (PBT); 8.0 IELTS.
+In addition, because all Linguistics PhD students will have teaching assistant (TA) or graduate assistant (GA) positions at some time during their PhD study, all applicants must meet The Graduate School's requirements for English proficiency for GA/TA funding, as described here.
 Note that Northwestern offers linguistic and cultural support for international students through the new ELP Foundations program and our Graduate English Language Program (ELP).
 We do not offer conditional admission, so all applicants must meet foreign language requirements at the time of admission.